Rotation Fixed - Sequence of Transformations - Demo 09

 \vec{f}_{p}^{w} = \vec{r} \circ \vec{t}

 where t and r are the translate and rotate functions for a paddle, and we read the functions from right to left.
-(In code, we were reading the method chaining from top-down, as that is the order in which the function calls are evaluted.)
+(In code, we were reading the method chaining from top-down, as that is the order in which the function calls are evaluated.)

-But that caused erratic behavior of the paddle over time, as it was not rotating around it’s own origin.
+But that caused erratic behavior of the paddle over time, as it was not rotating around its own origin.
 It was not working.

 So in Demo 08 we fixed it by writing a “rotate_around” method, in which we translated the paddle to its position, then in order to rotate around its center, we re-centered the paddle, did the rotation, and then re-translated to the paddle’s position.